Setting up dbt Development Environments

 Separate environments allow for a greater degree of change management.
 Changes are originally made in the development environment and are only promoted to production once we can be confident that we are not introducing breaking changes.

 Within the development environment, our analytics engineer is free to make changes without impacting the end user in the production environment.
 Engineers are free to iterate until their proposed changes are ready for production.

 Development environments in dbt

 Assuming I’ve convinced you of the value of having development and production in separate environments, what does that look like in a dbt project?
 There are several ways to accomplish this, with no single consensus in the dbt community.
-By configuring your target in your profile, you can have your local dbt usage point to your defined target environment, typically a dev environment.
+One common approach is configuring your target environment in your dbt profile, typically pointing to a dev environment.